 Some mosquito species (like those in the genus Aedes) deal with the cold temperatures by overwintering their eggs, which hatch the following spring when temperatures become warmer.
 In other species, the adults themselves overwinter by seeking out environments that will help protect them from the cold, such as caves, cellars and sewers.

-Regardless of how mosquitoes overwinter, they typically emerge once temperatures of 50 degrees Fahrenheit or higher begin occurring consistently.
+Regardless of how mosquitoes overwinter, they typically emerge once temperatures of 50° F (or higher) begin occurring consistently.
 This is why people in southern states, like Florida, tend to see mosquitoes sooner and in higher numbers than people in the northeast.

-Although mosquitoes likely can't be avoided, there are a few measures you can take to help protect you and your family from mosquitoes and their bites once they do make their annual debut.
+Although mosquitoes likely can't be avoided, there are a few measures you can take to help protect you and your family from mosquitoes once they do make their annual debut.

 Mosquitoes lay their eggs in water and/or very moist soil — most species do one or the other.
 So removing any areas of standing water from around your home can reduce their opportunities to lay eggs nearby.
 This can include: